clarech712/testsuite-main/README.md

 ```

 ### Available tests
-By default, `testapp` will search for available tests stored in `/cluster/tufts/hpc/tools/testsuite/0.0.1/testapps/`.
+By default, `testapp` will search for available tests stored in `/cluster/tufts/hpc/tools/testsuite/0.0.1/testapps/`. **TODO**: Update as needed
 ```
 $ testapp -l